blockforgewp/blockforge-wp/README.md

 ## How the product is delivered

-BlockForge WP is prepared to be sold and delivered as a commercial digital product through Lemon Squeezy.
+BlockForge WP is sold and delivered as a commercial digital product through Lemon Squeezy.

 Store URL: